-Attaching Images and Documents ¶
+Attaching Images, Videos, and Documents ¶

 Adding images to a wiki or a guide can make all the difference when someone reads it.
 A page with images will be more interesting to read than one that contains only text.
 Images are also invaluable in illustrating how to perform a specific action in a difficult guide.
 Use images to make a plain page more interesting, or a confusing page clearer.

-Upload a New Image ¶
+Uploading a New Image or Video ¶

 - However, if the image uploads but it is not in the correct aspect ratio, a orange bar will appear at the top of the Media Manager.
 The bar will tell you what aspect ratio you're required to edit the image to.